Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Drug Testing

-Michigan has no statute governing drug and alcohol testing in either pre-employment or employment.
-Employers may establish employment policies, programs, procedures, or work rules about the use of alcoholic liquor or the illegal use of drugs.
+Michigan has no statute restricting drug and alcohol testing as to private employers in either pre-employment or during the course of employment.
+Private employers may establish employment policies, programs, procedures, or work rules about the use of alcoholic liquor or the illegal use of drugs.
 Mich.
 Comp.
 Laws § 37.1211(a).

 Jury Duty Leave